JBZoo-CCK/JBZoo-2-GPL-patches/README.md

  - Backup your website (database, all files)
  - Check your JBZoo version
  - [Download Patch](https://github.com/JBZoo/JBZoo-2-GPL-patches/archive/master.zip)
- - Extract needed folder and replace website files
+ - Extract folder `patches/<your_jbzoo_version>` and replace your website files
  - ???
  - Profit!

+### Just Our Recommendations
+...only as you wish

+ - Use PHP v5.6 or latter
+ - Use last Zoo version if you can
+ - Upgrade Joomla to v3.8
+ - Upgrade your website to [the last JBZoo version v4.0+](https://github.com/JBZoo/JBZoo)

 ## LICENSE
 GNU GPL v2.0 or later.
 [See details](https://github.com/JBZoo/JBZoo-2-GPL-patches/blob/master/LICENSE.md)